partiql/partiql-lang-kotlin/docs/dev/README-AST-V1.md

-# \SqlName AST
+# PartiQL AST

-By AST in this document we refer to the data structure used to represent an \SqlName query.
+By AST in this document we refer to the data structure used to represent an PartiQL query.
-This is also the version of the AST provided to clients that consume the \SqlName AST.
+This is also the version of the AST provided to clients that consume the PartiQL AST.

 ## Notation